soonick/soonick.github.io/_drafts/2021-10-27-introduction-to-protocol-buffers-and-grpc.md

 }
 ```

-There are many more things we can do with Protocol Bufferd DIL, but we're not going to cover those here.
+There are many more things we can do with Protocol Buffers DIL, but we're not going to cover everything here.
+This should be enough to get started.

 ## Using Protocol Buffers in Java

-Protocol Buffers are supported in many languages.
-In this article I'm going to show how to get started with Java since it's the language I've been using the most lately.

 For a proto definition to be useful in a specific language it needs to be compiled and generate the language specific files.
 The name of the program that does this is the `protoc` compiler.
 To try the compiler we need to first download it and install it.

 We can find the latest version in [the releases page](https://github.com/protocolbuffers/protobuf/releases/tag/v3.18.1).

 Once it's installed, let's create a file named `person.proto`, with this content: